flowerpeak/Algorithm-stuff/README.md

 # Algorithm-stuff
-I'll upload here algorithm related code
+I'll upload here algorithms written in c++ and python